Unit: Nuclear Magnetic Resonance of Biomolecules - URA CNRS 2185

 Structural and functional studies of bacterian proteins involved in heme acquisition (Célia Caillet, Nadia Izadi-Pruneyre, Anne Lecroisey, Julien Lefrèvre, Karine Wecker, Nicolas Wolff)

 Free soluble iron, an essential nutrient for microorganisms, is not readily available under biological conditions.
 Gram-negative bacteria bacteria have developed several ways that can coexist in the same species, to acquire iron.
 The presence and the use of these different acquisition systems are linked to the iron bioavailability in the host organism.
 Thus, under iron deficiency conditions opportunist pathogens (Serratia marcescens, Pseudomonas aeruginosa, Pseudomonas fluorescens and Yersinia pestis) secrete proteins or hemophores that allow them to acquire heme from haemoglobin.
 The hemophore HasA (HasA for Heme acquisition system), once in the extracellular medium, can bind free hem as well as heme bound to haemoglobin and can deliver it to a specific outer membrane receptor HasR.
 HasA hemophores have no homology to other known proteins and thus form a new family of proteins.
 In order to understand the mechanism of action of these proteins the first member of this new family HasASm (19 kDa) secreted by Serratia marcescens was studied.
-The three-dimensional structure of HasASm was determined by X-ray crystallography for the holo-protein and by multidimensional heteronuclear NMR for the apo-protein (photo 1).
+The three-dimensional structure of HasASm was determined by X-ray crystallography for the holo-protein and by multidimensional heteronuclear NMR for the apo-protein.
 Three residues were found to be involved in heme binding: two histidines and a tyrosine.
 One of the histidine is not directly bound to the iron.
 Then, to elucidate the role of each of these residues in the mechanism of heme uptake and release, the histidine protonation state was evaluated through pKa measurements in the absence and in the presence of heme, and the three important residues for heme binding was mutated into alanine either one by one or two simultaneously.
 A triple mutant was also constructed.
-The physico-chemical properties of all of these mutants were analysed in terms of stability, heme binding and conformational properties.
+The physico-chemical properties of all of these mutants were analysed in terms of stability, heme binding, conformational as well as paramagnetic properties.
 This allowed us to put forward few hypotheses on the mechanism of heme uptake and release that need to be tested now (collaborations: Unité des membranes bactériennes, Institut Pasteur ; AFMB & BIP, CNRS Marseille ; Faculté de Pharmacie, Marseille.
 Department of Microbiology & Immunology, Emory, University, Atlanta, USA, University of Florence, Italy).

 Shigella is a Gram-negative bacterium responsible for shigellosis, a dysenteric syndrome causing a high rate of mortality among infant in developing countries and characterised by bacterial invasion of the human colonic mucosa.
 Shigellosis is thus priority target as defined by the World Health Organisation in its program for the development of vaccines against enteric diseases.
 Lipopolysaccharide (LPS) and some secreted protein antigens are the major targets of the systemic as well as local humoral immune responses.
 It has been shown that protection against Shigella infection lies essentially in the local humoral response directed against the O-specific polysaccharide (O-SP).
 Furthermore, the antibodies conferring this protection are specific for the serotype of Shigella strain defined by the structure of the O-SP.
 Therefore, a possible strategy for human vaccination is to develop synthetic chemically defined vaccines with simple molecules able to mimic the O-SP and induce then the synthesis of protective antibodies.
 Two possibilities can be considered.
 The first one consists in using synthetic oligosaccharides representative of carbohydrate epitopes recognised by protective antibodies.
 The second one consists in characterising peptide sequences mimicking the protective epitopes, by screening phage-displayed libraries with protective antibodies.
 Development of either of these options requires a structural study of interaction of peptides with protective antibodies in order to help the design of optimal vaccine.
 The conformations of oligosaccharides and peptides in interaction with protective monoclonal have been obtained by means of transferred Nuclear Overhauser Effect experiments while the epitopes have been characterised by saturation transfer experiments.
 These studies are now extended to the epitope caractérisation of serotype 2a (collaboration with Unités de Pathologie Microbienne and Chimie Organique).